anujver2-gh/anuj-shared-repo/MSSP/MSSP.md

 ORDER BY
 	hourhumanreadable ASC
 ```

-For MSP org, for proxy
+For MspOrgID

 In case of all , call this for all tables and add the results.
 Try CTE if supported in clickhouse to do aggregation there only.
 ```sql
 SELECT
     transaction_organizationId AS organization_id,